TeamHG-Memex/eli5/docs/source/libraries/keras.rst

     - An instance of ``Layer``, a name (str), or an index (int)

-    - None for automatically getting a suitable layer if possible.
+    - None for automatically getting a suitable layer, if possible.

 All other arguments are ignored.